Antonia Romeo: Return to the Ministry of Justice

-In January 2021 Romeo moved back to the Ministry of Justice as permanent secretary.
+In January 2021, Romeo moved back to the Ministry of Justice as permanent secretary.

-Antonia Romeo taking oath as Clerk of the Crown in Chancery.

-In her role as Clerk of the Crown in Chancery, Romeo was responsible for the official record of the Coronation of Their Majesties King Charles III and Queen Camilla as it occurred at Westminster Abbey on 6 May 2023.
-Romeo authored Charles III's Coronation Roll and presented the Roll and its digital version to their Majesties, The King and Queen at Buckingham Palace in May 2024.
+In her role as Clerk of the Crown in Chancery, Romeo was responsible for the official record of the Coronation of King Charles III and Queen Camilla as it occurred at Westminster Abbey on 6 May 2023.
+She authored Charles III's Coronation Roll and presented the Roll and its digital version to the King and Queen at Buckingham Palace in May 2024.

 Home Office

-In March 2025, Romeo was appointed as permanent secretary of the Home Office.
+In March 2025, Romeo was appointed permanent secretary of the Home Office, serving Home Secretaries Yvette Cooper and Shabana Mahmood.

+Cabinet Secretary

+After Simon Case resigned as cabinet secretary at the end of 2024, Romeo was one of four appointable candidates shortlisted by an expert panel.
+Prime Minister Keir Starmer chose Chris Wormald for the position in December 2024.
+After Wormald's resignation in February 2026, Romeo was tipped to be appointed to the role.

+Lord McDonald of Salford told Channel 4 News: “The due diligence needs to be thorough.
+If the candidate mentioned in the media is the one, in my view, the due diligence has some way still to go.”
+Subsequently, after this, a second official came forward to warn against appointing her as Cabinet Secretary.
+This contradicts a government press statement saying that the allegations all come from a single grievance made some time ago by a former employee and that all the allegations were dismissed on the basis there was no case to answer.
+Lord McDonald was subsequently accused of a coded yet devious attack, and of having a vendetta against Romeo.

+On 19 February 2026, she was formally appointed as Cabinet Secretary.

 Other interests

 As the Civil Service's Gender Champion, one of Romeo's first roles was to set up the Gender Equality Leadership Group, a group of director general level gender champions from all departments.

 Board memberships

-Romeo is President of the Whitehall Choir, an amateur choir in London.
-She is also a member of the Civil Service Board.
+Romeo is president of the Whitehall Choir, an amateur choir in London.
+She is a member of the Civil Service Board.
 She is a trustee of the Donmar Warehouse theatre, and the John Browne Charitable Trust.
-From 2016 to 2021 Romeo was a Member of the International Advisory Board of British American Businesses (BAB).